carrtesy/carrtesy.github.io/_posts/CV/2021-08-03-MNIST_Trials.md

 ---
-title: "[Computer Vision] Try MNIST with Keras 1: Linear Model as a basecamp"
+title: "Try MNIST with Keras 1: Linear Model as a basecamp"
 date: 2021-08-03
 last_modified_at: 2021-08-03
 categories: